 (1) In this section —

-“approved code of practice” means a code of practice that has been approved by the Minister under section 20.
+approved code of practice means a code of practice that has been approved by the Minister under section 20.

 (2) In proceedings for an offence against this Act, it is a defence to prove that the accused acted in accordance with an approved code of practice that specified a means of complying with the provision of this Act that the accused is alleged to have contravened.